(225 ILCS 63/15)

 Sec.
 15. Practice of naprapathy defined; referrals.
 Naprapathic practice

-means the evaluation of persons with connective tissue disorders through the
+means the identification, evaluation, and treatment of persons with connective tissue disorders through the

 use of naprapathic case history and palpation or treatment of persons by the